trebisky/rp2040/systick/README.md

 We still don't zero the bss, nor do we handle initialized data properly.

+We do actually set up for systick interrupts, and this is all but trivial.
+Add an entry to the vector table, write a short handler, and set the bit in the systick CSR to enable interrupts.

+Systick interrupts are entirely independent of the NVIC.
+The are controlled by PRIMASK.

 * Some notes on the uart and printf --

 I decided to put the uart on pins 16 and 17.
 Most people will expect it